 Moon Racket started out life on my iPhone 4.
 It was a method for me to actually use my latest ‘computer’ to create content, rather than just consume on it.

 The obvious limitation was the size of the screen, so I decided to use this as the panel size (or at least the same aspect ratio 3:2) with the idea that eventually when I release the series digitally, it will already be formatted for this screen size.

 I realised pretty quickly that although I was getting the benefit of colour and I was using my iPhone, the creation process was stifling and the end result wasn’t as consistent as I would have liked.
 I decided to take the strip back to the physical world and made the investment in an A4 hardcover art book with thick paper - no idea what the grade is, but it was reasonably smooth (not bristol board smooth).
 It was one of the best decisions I’ve made.
 All of Moon Racket lives in this A4 book.

-Season Two will be framed with the typical 3:4 ratio panels.
-I’ve had to get some American sized paper, 11x14 inches, which frustratingly is slightly larger than A4 but smaller than A3.
-More space should hopefully mean that the art will breathe more.
+Traditionally the newspaper industry and therefore the artform itself, comic strips are typically 4 panels, 4 inches by 3 inches.
+In an attempt to grow, Season Two will be framed with the typical 3:4 ratio panels.
+I’ve had to get some American sized paper, 11x14 inches, which frustratingly is slightly larger than A4 but smaller than A3 - and means I can no longer use my A4 book.

 Hopefully this change will mean that the art will breathe more and therefore should allow the strip to better shine.

 Today marks 20 consecutive weeks that I’ve published a new episode for my online comic Moon Racket, so I thought it would be nice to take stock and review the experience.